ddeloy/au-input/README.md

 The input that you pass inside the component is just a plain HTML input that will be projected inside the component, so all the standard HTML properties of an input apply.

-To make sure that the focus functionality is working correctly, make sure to apply the attribute directive `auInput` like in the examples.
+To make sure that the focus functionality is working correctly, make sure to apply the attribute directive `itnInput` like in the examples.

 # Using the Material Design Input